Silverr12/DMA-CFW-Guide/README.md

 ## **5. Other Config Space Changes**
 1. Decide whether you want to modify your config space in the `configspace.coe` file, which:
    - Has a higher probability of (user) error
-   - Is less time consuming  <br />
+   - Is less time-consuming  <br />
 - **or** in the Vivado IP core, which:
    - Requires more effort
    - Is easier to grasp

-**I will first explain how to make the changes in the Vivado IP core editor, if you would instead like to make your changes in the configspace.coe file please scroll down to the appropriate section.**
+**I will first explain how to make the changes in the Vivado IP core editor.
+If you would instead like to make your changes in the configspace.coe file please scroll down to the appropriate section.**

 ### For Vivado configspace edit
   1. In Vivado, navigate to `pcie_7x_0_core_top` as shown in the image, and use the magnifying glass in the top left of the text editor to search for these different lines to match them to your donor card

 ![image](https://github.com/Silverr12/DMA-CFW-Guide/assets/48173453/c018b760-cb8f-4c08-9efc-e5a3cdd8ed8d)

-- Here is a list of variable names in the Vivado IP core config correlating to values we have seen changed when dumping paid cfw that you could change to match your donor cards.
+- Here is a list of variable names in the Vivado IP core config correlating to values we have seen changed when dumping paid CFW that you could change to match your donor cards.
 Not in any particular order, there is: <br />
   - 0x00 `CLASS_CODE` (easier to do this one in the UI)
   - 0x40 `PM_CAP_VERSION`, `PM_CAP_D1SUPPORT`,`PM_CAP_AUXCURRENT`, `PM_CSR_NOSOFTRST`
   - 0x50 `MSI_CAP_64_BIT_ADDR_CAPABLE`,